ReNO: Enhancing One-step Text-to-Image Models through Reward-based Noise Optimization: Further Qualitative Results

 \section{Further Qualitative Results}

 Here, we report further qualitative results.
 We separate them into $512 \times 512$ and $1024 \times 1024$ generated images.
 First, in Figure~\ref{fig:512}, we show examples of ReNO applied to SD-Turbo, SDXL-Turbo, and PixArt-$\alpha$ DMD.
 Then, in Figures~\ref{fig:1024} and \ref{fig:model_comparison}, we report HyperSDXL + ReNO against competing methods.
 Broadly, we see that ReNO not only fixes the artifacts occurring in one-step models but also improves compositional understanding (color attribution, spatial reasoning) as well as the quality of generated faces and pushes current one-step models to be broadly on par with proprietary models in these settings.
+Lastly, we report qualitative results for the effect of ReNo on the diversity of generated images in Figure~\ref{fig:diversity}.